-The purpose of this City Council Procedures and Protocols Handbook is to review a set of rules through which the Palo Alto City Council conducts its business in a fair, equitable and effective manner.
-Adoption of the Handbook is requirement of the Palo Alto Municipal Code:
+The purpose of this City Council Procedures and Protocols Handbook is to review communicates a set of rules through which the Palo Alto City Council conducts its business in a fair, equitable and effective manner.
+The Handbook consists of two parts: Procedures describing the process through which work is done, and Protocols that set expectations for conduct and behavior.
+Adoption of the Handbook is requirement of the Palo Alto Municipal Code:-